 - In a large bowl, whisk together the dry ingredients: flour mix, cinnamon, baking soda, baking powder and guar gum.
 Add Greek yogurt, oil, egg, maple syrup, and vanilla and stir until well combined.

 - Fill liners ⅔ with batter, then top each muffin with a spoonful of topping.
 There will be enough topping to generously cover the tops of the muffins.
 Press down lightly on the topping to ensure even coating when they rise while baking.

-- Bake at 350 for 18-21 minutes.
+- Bake for 18-21 minutes.
 Allow to cool a few minutes before removing from pan, then transfer to wire rack to cool completely.

 - While the muffins are cooling, prepare the glaze if you choose to use it.
 (You should!)
 In a small bowl, combine powdered sugar and cinnamon, and add a few drops of vanilla.
 Slowly add a small amount of water/milk at a time to get the consistency of a good glaze.
 Drizzle glaze over muffin tops.
 Enjoy!

-Be sure to check the flour mix you are using – some GF flour mixes have baking soda, baking powder, or xanthan/guar gum included already.
-If your mix already has those ingredients, you do not need to add them again for the recipe.
+Be sure to check the flour mix you are using---some GF flour mixes have baking soda, baking powder, or xanthan/guar gum included already.
+If your mix already has those ingredients, you do not need to add them again to the recipe.